 How to Choose an Assisted Living Facility in Ohio

-The first thing to know about assisted living in Ohio is that the phrase itself is industry shorthand, not the legal term.
-What Ohio licenses and what Ohio law refers to is a Residential Care Facility, or RCF.
-Every building you tour while looking at "assisted living" in Cleveland, Columbus, Cincinnati, Dayton, Toledo, or anywhere else in the state holds an RCF license issued by the Ohio Department of Health under Ohio Revised Code Chapter 3721 and Ohio Administrative Code Chapter 3701-16.
-There are roughly 720 of them statewide as of 2026, and they are the single most common residential care setting Ohio families end up choosing when staying home becomes unworkable but a skilled nursing facility is more care than the person actually needs.
+Assisted living in Ohio is licensed as a Residential Care Facility (RCF).
+"Assisted living" is the industry shorthand, but RCF is the legal term and the license type.
+Every building you tour while looking at assisted living in Cleveland, Columbus, Cincinnati, Dayton, Toledo, or anywhere else in the state holds an RCF license issued by the Ohio Department of Health (ODH) under Ohio Revised Code Chapter 3721 and Ohio Administrative Code Chapter 3701-16.
+There are roughly 720 of them statewide as of 2026, and they are the single most common residential care setting Ohio families choose when staying home becomes unworkable but a skilled nursing facility is more care than the person actually needs.

-The second thing to know is that the regulatory and payment landscape for Ohio assisted living is split across three different state agencies, which trips up almost every family on first contact.
-ODH (Department of Health) is the licensing authority.
-ODA (Department of Aging) certifies the providers that can deliver Medicaid-funded services inside those licensed buildings, including the additional certification a building needs to operate a memory care unit.
-ODM (Department of Medicaid) runs the Assisted Living Waiver, which is the Medicaid program that pays for assisted-living services for people who would otherwise need a nursing home, and ODM also runs MyCare Ohio, which absorbs the AL Waiver into a single capitated plan for dual-eligible residents in counties phasing in under Next Gen MyCare in 2026.
-Memory care, dementia certification, payment, complaints, and the rules a facility has to follow do not all live under the same agency.
+The regulatory and payment landscape for Ohio assisted living is split across three different state agencies, which trips up almost every family on first contact.
+ODH is the licensing authority.
+The Ohio Department of Aging (ODA) certifies the providers that can deliver Medicaid-funded services inside those licensed buildings, including the certification a building needs to operate a memory care unit.
+The Ohio Department of Medicaid (ODM) runs the Assisted Living Waiver, the Medicaid program that pays for assisted-living services for people who would otherwise need a nursing home, and ODM also runs MyCare Ohio, which folds the AL Waiver into a single managed-care plan for dual-eligible residents in counties phasing in under Next Gen MyCare in 2026.
+Memory care, payment, complaints, and the rules a facility has to follow do not all live under the same agency.
 This guide walks through how each piece works, what an RCF actually costs in 2026, who pays for what, and what to look for when you tour.

 Ohio's Three-Agency Split: Who Regulates What